raymonl13/pp_edge/docs/nba_engine_status_v01.md

 ---

-## 1. Lanes
+## 1. Lanes & Chat Roles

 - **Lane A (“Production”)**
-  - Used by the Daily SLP flow.
+  - Used by the **Daily SLP** flow.
   - Conservative, documented, and trusted.
+  - Daily SLP should only use Lane A scripts and behaviors unless explicitly told (from an Engine thread) that something experimental has been promoted.

 - **Lane B (“Experimental”)**
+  - Used in “NBA Engine” design chats.
-  - Used for side-by-side experiments (new models, thresholds, EV logic, etc.).
+  - Hosts new models, EV logic, filters, and bankroll experiments.
-  - Nothing in Lane B is assumed to be correct until promoted.
+  - Nothing in Lane B is assumed to be correct until:
+    - Code is QA’d on real slates.
+    - This status doc is updated.
+    - A new git tag is created.

 ---